NiklasvonM/ocr-stringdist/README.md

 ## Features

 - **Weighted Levenshtein Distance**: An adaptation of the classic Levenshtein algorithm with custom substitution costs for character pairs that are commonly confused in OCR models.
+- **Unicode Support**: Arbitrary unicode strings can be compared.
+- **Substitution of Multiple Characters**: Not just character pairs, but string pairs may be substituted, for example the Korean syllable "이" for the two letters "OI".
 - **Pre-defined OCR Distance Map**: A built-in distance map for common OCR confusions (e.g., "0" vs "O", "1" vs "l", "5" vs "S").
 - **Customizable Cost Maps**: Create your own substitution cost maps for specific OCR systems or domains.
-- **Best Match Finder**: Utility function find_best_candidate to efficiently find the best matching string from a collection of candidates using any specified distance function (including the library's OCR-aware ones).
-Supports early stopping for performance optimization.
+- **Best Match Finder**: Utility function `find_best_candidate` to efficiently find the best matching string from a collection of candidates using any specified distance function (including the library's OCR-aware ones).

 ## Usage